ipni/specs/reader-privacy.md

 ### Non Goals

 * Writer, i.e. content provider or publisher, Privacy, which will be done in a separate specification
-* Client to Provider privacy, that is out of scope for the content routing subsystem.
+* Retrieval Privacy, which is out of scope for the content routing subsystem.
 ​
 ## Background
 ​